 This is the most authentic accommodation in Cuba, and the most convenient too!
 This is the way Cuban people are allowed to make business in the tourism field, renting rooms in their own homes.
 They vary from shared apartments to separate entrance rooms in the family house or even entire apartments arranged for tourists, in the building where the host lives.

-You can book on AirBnb, like we did, or just wait until you get to your destination, for more flexibility.
+You can book on AirBnb or Booking (you can check here the best deals), like we did, or just wait until you get to your destination, for more flexibility.
 There are plenty of options to choose from!
 We found all our Cuban hosts very attentive to our needs, especially when it was about Eric.
 They can also arrange all kind of stuff for you, from cooking breakfast, to dealing with laundry or booking tours and transfers.

 3. Eat in a “Paladar”

 Small family restaurants, the Paladars offer great food options at very decent prices.
 The downside is the menu does not vary much one to another, so after a few days you’ll be bored of the same food, no matter how delicious it is.
 Still, much better than the state owned restaurants, like we found in Varadero, with dull food and rude waiters.

 Bonus points for small restaurants in Havana, you can eat lobster for 10$, including side dish and salad.
 And it is absolutely delicious.
 We had lobster a few times during our time there, so even Eric started to ask for lobster when he was hungry… I truly hope he won’t turn into a food snob!